P. J. Walker: Carolina Panthers

 On March 25, 2020, Walker signed a two-year contract with the Panthers worth up to $1.5 million, reuniting him with former Temple head coach Matt Rhule.
-On October 29, 2020, Walker came in for the Panthers during the third quarter against the Atlanta Falcons after an injury to Teddy Bridgewater.
+On October 29, Walker came in for the Panthers during the third quarter against the Atlanta Falcons after an injury to Teddy Bridgewater.
 When playing, Walker only threw one pass completion for three yards to Robby Anderson in his four pass attempts and was benched once Bridgewater was ready to play again.
 After Bridgewater injured his right knee in the fourth quarter of the Panthers' Week 10 game against the Tampa Bay Buccaneers, Walker finished the game, throwing for two completions and 12 yards.
 With Bridgewater remaining injured, Walker made his first NFL start the following week against the Detroit Lions, throwing for 258 yards, one touchdown, and two interceptions in a 20–0 win.

+On January 10, 2022, Walker re-signed with the Panthers.
+Walker began to get playing time following Baker Mayfield's injury in Week 5 against the San Francisco 49ers.
+In Week 7, Walker threw for 177 yards and two touchdowns in a 21–3 win over the Tampa Bay Buccaneers.